Aquamephyton (phytonadione) Disease Interactions

-Phytonadione (Vit.
-K) (Includes Aquamephyton) ↔ Hepatobiliary Dysfunction
+Phytonadione (vit.
+K) (Includes Aquamephyton) ↔ hepatobiliary dysfunction

+Moderate Potential Hazard, Moderate plausibility.
 Applies to: Liver Disease, Biliary Obstruction

 Phytonadione is fat soluble and requires bile for adequate intestinal absorption.
 Biliary dysfunction decreases the absorption of phytonadione.
 Phytonadione is metabolized by the liver and excreted in bile and urine.
 Hepatic and/or biliary impairment can alter the metabolic and therapeutic activity of phytonadione.
 Phytonadione will not correct hypoprothrombinemia due to hepatocellular dysfunction or damage and administration of excessive phytonadione may worsen hepatic function.

 - Barkhan P, Shearer MJ "Metabolism of vitamin K1 (phylloquinone) in man."
 Proc R Soc Med 70 (1977): 93-6